-A node or a hub may send a Disconnection frame to end all of their scheduled allocations and relinquish the node's Connected_NID.
+A node or a hub may send a Disconnection frame to end their connection, i.e., to void the node's Connected_NID, wakeup arrangement, and scheduled allocations with the hub.

 7.5 Improvised access

 A node and a hub shall employ improvised access through polls and posts as characterized in Table 13and described below, if they need to obtain polled and posted allocations for on-demand contention-free frame exchanges within their subnet.
 A polled or posted allocation contains a time interval that does not reoccur in subsequent beacon periods without the hub invoking another instance of improvised access.